colehurwitz/llm_bci/README2.txt

 - The transformer part of the decoder cannot be named model as in the original code because modules wrapped in peft have an attribute "model" that references the unwrapped model, so we would have to add logic to call decoder.model.model only when the peft adapter is loaded
+- Probably this is the same problem that causes resize_token_embeddings to fail when called on BCI model instead of on the decoder
 - _init_weights is called by hf whenever a key for a parameter is not found in the state_dict and when resizing the embedding and lm_head after adding tokens to the vocabulary
 - the peft model class forces the signature of the underlying model to contain "labels", because it is